 From the trailhead, you will follow a nice flat trail that passes by Putnam Pond to your right.
 The trail soon turns into a short, moderate climb before reaching a rather long descent to a major intersection.
 Right leads toward Treadway Mountain and Rock Pond, and left leads to Grizzle Ocean and beyond.

 After a short climb you will soon come to the split for the loop, which is a fantastic hike that approaches and leaves the shore of this small backcountry pond.
-Certain areas of the pond are known for their cranberry growth, but this will not be apparent in the depths of winter.
+Certain areas of the pond are known for their cranberry growth.
 Once you finish the loop, return using the trail you followed in.

 150 of elevation change